This is the fifteenth and last posting of our Agile Leadership & Management Series.

 We need to be more flexible with short lead times and able to make quick decisions at the right level, where they have the latest and most relevant information.
 In this leadership poster, we have captured Transformative Leadership which is a type of leadership that enables Agility in the organization.

-If you are interested in becoming a Transformational leader in an Agile environment you are welcome to join our one-day Agile Transformational Leadership training.
-At this moment only in Swedish, but we’d love to run it in English too in your city or company.
+If you are interested in learning more about the content in this poster or to becoming a Transformational leader in an Agile environment you are welcome to join our online training in Agile Leadership which is based on this poster.
 Teachers are Mia Kolmodin and Björn Sandberg.

 A learning organization is the best way we know to meet these demands and to handle the volatility, uncertainty, complexity, and ambiguity (VUCA) of the world of today and tomorrow.